FeatureBaseDB/java-pilosa/docs/data-model-queries.md

 client.query(query);
 ```

-Let's write a range query:
+Let's write a range query that uses the data created above:
 ```java
 // Query for all animals with more than 100 specimens QueryResponse response = client.query(captivity.greaterThan(100));